vijay-shankaranand/tp/docs/DeveloperGuide.md

    1. Other incorrect delete tag commands to try: `delete_tag`, `delete_tag x`, `...`<br>
       Expected: Similar to previous.

+### Filtering contacts by tag
+1. Filtering contacts while all contacts are being shown

+   1. Prerequisites: List all contacts using the `view_contacts` command.
+Multiple contacts in the list.

+   2. Test case: `filter_by_tag vendors`<br>
+      Expected: All contacts with the tag `vendors` are shown.
+Command success status message shown with the number of contacts listed (can be 0 if no valid contacts found).

+   3. Test case: `filter_by_tag vendors customers`<br>
+      Expected: All contacts with the tag `vendors` and all contacts with the tag `customers` are shown.
+Command success status message shown with the number of contacts listed (can be 0 if no valid contacts found).

+   4. Test case: `filter_by_tag`<br>
+      Expected: Error details shown in the status message.

+   5. Other incorrect filter contact commands to try: `filter_by_tag @`, `...`
+      Expected: Similar to previous.

-1. Deleting a tag while on the home page
+2. Filtering contacts while on the home page

    1. Prerequisites: Be on the home screen using the `home` command.

-   1. Test case: `delete_tag t/clients`<br>
-      Expected: `clients` tag is deleted.
-Contacts having the `clients` tag has the tag removed from the list.
-Details of the deleted tag shown in the status message.

-   1. Test case: `delete_tag t/`<br>
-      Expected: No tag is deleted.
-Error details shown in the status message.

-   1. Other incorrect delete tag commands to try: `delete_tag`, `delete_tag x`, `...`<br>
-      Expected: Similar to previous.
+Contact list should be displayed in the middle.

+   1. Test cases and expected outcomes are similar to the previous case.

-1. Deleting a tag after selecting an event
+3. Filtering contacts after selecting an event

-   1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents an integer that is smaller than or equal to the event list size.
+   1. Prerequisites: Be on the selected event page using the `select_event x` command in which x represents a positive integer that is smaller than or equal to the event list size.
+Multiple contacts in the list of contacts linked to the event.

-   1. Test case: `delete_tag t/clients`<br>
-      Expected: Deletes the `clients` tag.
-Returns back to home page, and reflects the changes in the entire contact list.
-Details of the deleted tag shown in the status message.

-   1. Test case: `delete_tag t/`<br>
-      Expected: No tag is deleted.
-Error details shown in the status message.

-   1. Other incorrect delete tag commands to try: `delete_tag`, `delete_tag x`, `...`<br>
-      Expected: Similar to previous.
+   1. Test cases and expected outcomes are similar to the previous case except for that only contacts in the currently displayed contact list linked to the selected event will be filtered.

+4. Filtering contacts on other pages causes an error since the contact list is not being displayed.

 ### Deleting an event